togrupe/dlive-midi-tools/README.md

 * Python 3.11 (Optional, if you want to build the software yourself)

 To run the tool, you have two options:<br><br>
-A: Use an available download (see above), unzip it, start the dmt tool and continue with Step 4 <br>
+A: Use an available download (see above), unzip it, start the dmt tool and continue with Step 4 <br> If the tool does not start automatically: Try it with "Open with -> Terminal" or run it from terminal.<br><br>
 B: Build it your own from scratch, using the following steps.<br>

 B1.
 Before you run the script, please run the following command to download the required Python modules using `pip`.
 Please make sure `pip` is installed.